arnehormann/configurator/README.md

 # Configurator
 This library vastly simplifies requirement [3 of the 12 factor apps: configuration](http://12factor.net/config).

-You can use POJOs (plain old java objects) for configuration and have all configuration options in one place!
+You can use POJOs (plain old java objects) for configuration and have all configuration options in one place.

 It's [MIT-licensed](https://raw.github.com/jatronizer/configurator/master/LICENSE).

 Current build status: [![Build Status](https://travis-ci.org/jatronizer/configurator.png?branch=master)](https://travis-ci.org/jatronizer/configurator) *(master branch)*

 ## Motivation
-Remember being a user of a program somebody else wrote.
+Imagine being a first time user of a program somebody else wrote.

-Did you ever want to know the configuration objects to a program?
+Did you ever want to know the configuration option to a program?
 Or what each of them mean?
 Did you want examples for those options?
 Did you want to know the currently set values?

 Have you experienced rising acid levels in your stomach because someone just had to use yet another non standard format for configuration?
 In the worst case without dependable documentation?